-Built in the mid-19th century, Al Fahidi Historical Neighbourhood (previously known as Bastakiya) is a vibrant symbol of the city’s past and its cultural future.
+Built in the mid-19th century, Al Fahidi Historical Neighbourhood (previously known as Al Bastakiya) is a vibrant symbol of the city’s past and its cultural future.
 Situated on the banks of Dubai Creek (on the Bur Dubai side), the neighbourhood was one of the city’s first settlements, thanks to its prime location.

 Walking into Al Fahidi is a treat for the senses as visitors are greeted by the smell of spices and the sight of traditional tan wind towers.

-Al Fahidi is also home to the hidden gem that is the XVA Art Hotel – an art gallery, cafe and boutique hotel all wrapped into one!
+- Al Fahidi is also home to the hidden gem that is the XVA Art Hotel – an art gallery, cafe and boutique hotel all wrapped into one!
 There are many other things to see in this fascinating neighbourhood, including a host of art galleries, creative spaces, restaurants and shops.

-Recent years have also seen an upswing in the frequency of events taking place in Al Fahidi, including the Sikka Art Fair and unique National Day Celebrations.
+Recent years have also seen an upswing in the frequency of events taking place in Al Fahidi, including the Sikka Art Fair and unique National Day celebrations.

 Next on our list of historical places in Dubai around is the Hatta Heritage Village.
 The Hatta area is an enclave of Dubai situated about an hour from the city’s centre.

 - Farming has been prevalent in the Hatta area for generations and it continues to be the primary source of economic revenue with over 550 farms spread across 140 sq. km of land.

 The Hatta Heritage Village is a jewel in Dubai’s historical crown and is definitely worth a visit.

 The Sheikh Saeed Al Maktoum House is beside the Dubai Creek on the Deira side and was originally built in 1896.
 It was the official residence for the ruling family for over sixty years.
 Visiting this historical spot in Dubai is a fantastic and unique way to explore how they lived.

 The range of unique spaces throughout the house and a variety of wind towers are fascinating to behold.
 Interesting point – the house was purposely built near other dwellings to foster accessibility between the people and their ruler.

 - The displays are spread over nine different wings of the abode and chart the history of the house, the former ruling family, old Dubai, the cityscape, and the social life of the city.

-Between the Bur Dubai and Deira areas, the Souq Al Kabeer is sub-divided into several smaller souqs, with each being dedicated to specific products including grocery items, women’s accessories, home décor, fabrics, marine tools, perfume and more.
+- Souq Al Kabeer is sub-divided into several smaller souqs, with each being dedicated to specific products including grocery items, women’s accessories, home décor, fabrics, marine tools, perfume and more.
 This market in Dubai Creek is one of the oldest markets in the emirate.
 It offers its visitors a truly unique experience.